-The personal savings allowance was introduced in 2016/17 at levels that have been unchanged since of £1,000 for basic rate taxpayers and £500 for higher rate taxpayers (based on UK tax bands, including Scottish residents).
+The personal savings allowance (PSA) was introduced in 2016/17 at levels that have been unchanged since of £1,000 for basic rate taxpayers and £500 for higher rate taxpayers (based on UK tax bands, including Scottish residents).
 Both basic and higher rate taxpayers can save up to £200 tax on savings income (primarily interest), but there is no allowance for additional rate taxpayers.
+The Bank of England bank rate was 0.5% when the PSA was introduced, a fraction of the 5.25% bank rate in January 2024.
+B Consequently, many more savers are likely to pay tax on their interest income in 2023/24 than in 2016/17.

-The dividend allowance was also introduced in 2016/17, at the rate of £5,000 for all taxpayers, but was reduced to £2,000 in 2018/19 and remains at that level in 2022/23.
-Above the dividend allowance, the effective rate of tax on dividends is at least 8.75% in 2022/23.
+The dividend allowance was also introduced in 2016/17, at the rate of £5,000 for all taxpayers, but was reduced to £2,000 in 2018/19.
+For 2023/24 it was halved to £1,000 and in 2024/25 it will be halved again to just £500.
+Above the dividend allowance, the effective rate of tax on dividends is at least 8.75%.

 Both the dividend allowance and savings allowance behave like nil rate tax bands.
 As a result, each allowance applies to the lowest tier of relevant income and that income is considered in the assessment of your total income, for example in determining whether you are liable to pay higher rate tax.
 The result is a further complication in the rules for tax calculations.

 Many investments can be purchased in ISA tax wrappers, which can shield your money from certain taxes.
 ISAs will probably make up a key element of your investment plan.
 Investors do not pay any personal tax on income or gains, but ISAs do pay unrecoverable tax on income from stocks and shares received by the ISA managers.